riegllms/ros-riegl-vz/riegl_vz/README.md

 **set_pose** (riegl_vz_interfaces/SetPose) :

 Set position and orientation from a robot with accurate kinematic sensors for example.
 The position and orientation must be set before the scan has finished.
-The behavior of the service call depends on the parameter 'imu_relative_pose'.
+The behavior of the service call depends on the parameter 'robot_relative_pose'.

-imu_relative_pose = True: The driver calculates relative position and orientation changes from one scan position to the next.
+robot_relative_pose = True: The driver calculates relative position and orientation changes from one scan position to the next.
 The resulting data is used for scanner position determination of the scan registration algorithm.

-imu_relative_pose = False: The driver uses the absolute positions and only the yaw angle from the orientation for scanner position determination of the scan registration algorithm.
+robot_relative_pose = False: The driver uses the absolute positions and only the yaw angle from the orientation for scanner position determination of the scan registration algorithm.

 ![Robot coordinate systems](img/robot_cs.png)

 For absolute pose from a robot the driver needs:
 - The scanner mounting position and orientation on the robot, which is the transformation from roboter body CS (robot_body_cs) to VZ scanner SOCS (robot_vz_socs).
-This has to be configured with parameter 'scanner_mounting_pose'.
+This has to be configured with parameter 'robot_scanner_mounting_pose'.
 - A TF2 transformation available for coordinate transformation from roboter to scanner project CS (robot_proj_cs -> riegl_vz_prcs).
-It is expected that 'set_imu_pose' service call provides absolute positions and orientations in the roboter project CS.
+It is expected that 'set_pose' service call provides absolute positions and orientations in the roboter project CS.

 **get_scan_poses** (riegl_vz_interfaces/GetScanPoses) :